ALT-F4-LLC/kickstart.nix/README.md

 ## Setup

-Below provides multiple ways kickstart your Nix environment depending on your operating system.
+Below provides multiple ways to setup your Nix environment depending on your operating system.

 ### macOS